JetBrains/intellij-sdk-docs/reference_guide/api_changes_list_2023.md

 <!--
 Before documenting a breaking API change, please make sure that the change cannot be avoided in an alternative way.

-APIs marked with @Deprecated(forRemoval=true), @ApiStatus.Experimental, @ApiStatus.Internal, or @ApiStatus.ScheduledForRemoval don't need to be documented.
+APIs marked with @Deprecated(forRemoval=true), @ApiStatus.Experimental, @ApiStatus.Internal/IntellijInternalApi, or @ApiStatus.ScheduledForRemoval don't need to be documented.

 To document a new incompatible change, add a new line with the problem pattern followed by a 2nd line with ": "-prefixed human-readable description and recommended fix/action.